 Matrix management is commonly used in organizations if they have a need to share resources across functions (i.e, different departments).
 In a matrix management system, an individual has a primary report-to boss and also works for one or more managers, most typically on projects.

-A profit and loss statement (sometimes called an income statement), is a business report that shows net income as the difference between revenue and expenses.
+A profit and loss statement (called an income statement under GAAP), is a business report that shows net income as the difference between revenue and expenses.